Ian Haig

 Ian Maurice Haig AM (13 December 1935 – 10 March 2014) was an Australian public servant and diplomat.

 Life and career

 Born in Perth on 13 December 1935, Haig moved with his mother and brother to Adelaide as a young boy when his father enlisted to serve in the 2nd AIF.
 He was educated at Pulteney Grammar School before going on to study for a Bachelor of Arts at the University of Adelaide.

 In February 1974, Haig was appointed Australia's first Ambassador to Saudi Arabia.
 In August 1975, Haig was also appointed non-resident Australian Ambassador to the United Arab Emirates.

-In 1978, Haig was one of 20 who contested for Liberal Party pre-selection for the New South Wales Senate vacancy created when Sir Robert Cotton retired.
-He was unsuccessful securing the nomination by just one vote.
+In 1978, Haig was one of 20 candidates for Liberal preselection for the casual vacancy caused by the retirement of New South Wales senator Bob Cotton.
+He was defeated by Chris Puplick by a single vote.

 In 1986, Haig was chairman of Power International, a technology company.

 Haig was made a Member of the Order of Australia in 1988 for his services to international relations.